• Skip to primary navigation

 Knead the mixed Raisin Bread dough until it's soft and smooth.

-4. Sprinkle a little flour on the counter, and knead the ball of dough for at least 15 minutes until it is super smooth, very soft and supple.
+4. Sprinkle a little flour on the counter, and knead the ball of dough for at least 15 minutes until it is super smooth, very soft, and supple.
 Form a round ball and place it back in the mixing bowl.
 Cover with a clean dishcloth and let it rise in a warm area of your kitchen, (such as on top of the pre-heated stove) for 1 hour or until double in size.

 Let the dough rise for about an hour after kneading it to create a fluffy ball of dough.

-5. Once the dough has risen, loosen it from the bowl and return it to the counter top.
+5. Once the dough has risen, loosen it from the bowl and return it to the countertop.
 You shouldn't need much more flour to keep it from sticking to the surface.
 Flatten the dough and sprinkle the raisins on top.
-Fold the dough over on itself twice, and then start kneading it until the raisins are completely incorporated.
+Fold the dough over itself twice, and then start kneading it until the raisins are completely incorporated.
 If a few "fall" out its ok, either stick them back in or just set them aside.

 After letting the dough rise, knead in the raisins!

 6. Cut the dough into 3 equal pieces and roll each piece into rolls 16 inches long and about an inch in diameter.
 Braid the three strands of dough into one big braid.
-If you have never braided anything before it is very simple!
+If you have never braided anything before, it is very simple!
 Start by collecting the ends of all three strands at one end and pressing them together to connect them.
-Have the loose ends pointing towards you with each roll laying side by side.
+Have the loose ends pointing towards you with each roll lying side by side.
 Then simply start by moving the outside roll over the middle one, and so on and so forth until you have braided the whole loaf.
 Tuck the ends of the loaf under to hide any loose sections.

 Braid the Rosinenbrot dough into one loaf.

-8. At this point pre-heat your oven to 350F and line a sheet pan with parchment paper.
+8. At this point, preheat your oven to 350°F and line a sheet pan with parchment paper.

 Brush the proofed loaf of Raisin Bread with eggwash and sprinkle woth sliced almonds for a really fancy treat!